-Interim CDC Guidance for Travel to and from Countries Affected by the New Polio Vaccine Requirements
+Interim CDC Guidance for Travel to and from Countries Affected by the Polio Vaccine Requirements and Recommendations

-- The World Health Organization (WHO) declared the international spread of wild poliovirus (WPV) a public health emergency of international concern.
+- The World Health Organization (WHO) declared the international spread of wild poliovirus (WPV) a public health emergency of international concern in 2014.

-- Long-term travelers (staying >4 weeks) to the polio-infected countries listed above may be required to show proof of polio vaccination when departing the polio-infected country.
-To meet these WHO requirements, long-term travelers should receive polio vaccine between 4 weeks and 12 months before the date of departure from the polio-infected country.
+- Long-term travelers (staying >4 weeks) to Afghanistan, Indonesia, Nigeria, Pakistan, Papua New Guinea, and Somalia may be required to show proof of polio vaccination when leaving these polio-infected countries.
+To meet these requirements, long-term travelers should receive the polio vaccine between 4 weeks and 12 months before the date of departure from these polio-infected countries.

-- Clinicians are encouraged to act on the side of caution and ensure patients are properly prepared for any requirements they may face exiting countries affected by the polio vaccine requirements.
+- Clinicians are encouraged to err on the side of caution by ensuring patients are properly prepared for any requirements they may face when leaving countries affected by the polio vaccine requirements.

-- CDC reaffirmed and updated vaccine recommendations for health protection for travelers to countries where WPV has circulated during the last 12 months and for workers in institutional settings (such as health care facilities, refugee camps, or humanitarian aid settings) in bordering countries, where the risk of exposure to imported WPV may be high.
+- CDC reaffirmed and updated vaccine recommendations for travelers to countries where WPV has circulated during the past 12 months and for workers in institutional settings (such as health care facilities, refugee camps, or humanitarian aid settings) in bordering countries, where the risk of exposure to imported WPV may be high.

-WHO Temporary Recommendations for Cameroon, Equatorial Guinea, Pakistan, and Syria
+WHO Temporary Recommendations for Afghanistan, Indonesia, Nigeria, Pakistan, Papua New Guinea, and Somalia

-- Ensure that all residents and long-term visitors (staying >4 weeks) receive a dose of inactivated polio vaccine (IPV) or bivalent oral polio vaccine (bOPV) between 4 weeks and 12 months before international travel (exiting one of these 4 countries).
+- Ensure all residents and long-term visitors (staying >4 weeks) of all ages receive a dose of inactivated polio vaccine (IPV) or bivalent oral polio vaccine (bOPV) between 4 weeks and 12 months before leaving the country.

-- Ensure documentation of polio vaccine is on an International Certificate of Vaccination or Prophylaxis (ICVP) to serve as proof of identification.
+- Ensure documentation of polio vaccination on an International Certificate of Vaccination or Prophylaxis (ICVP).

-- Encourage all residents and long-term visitors (staying >4 weeks) to receive a dose of polio vaccine between 4 weeks and 12 months before international travel (exiting one of these countries.
+- Encourage all residents and long-term visitors (staying >4 weeks) of all ages to receive a dose of IPV (if available) between 4 weeks and 12 months before exiting one of these countries.

-- Encourage anyone needing to leave the country in less than 4 weeks who has not received a dose polio vaccine in the previous 4 weeks to 12 months to receive a dose of polio vaccine at least by the time of departure.
+- Encourage anyone needing to leave the country in less than 4 weeks who has not received a dose of IPV in the previous 4 weeks to 12 months to receive a dose of polio vaccine at least by the time of departure.

-- Ensure proper documentation of polio vaccine is given to the traveler.
+- Ensure that the traveler receives proper documentation of their polio vaccination.

 Information for Clinicians

-- Children and adolescents who are unvaccinated, incompletely vaccinated, or have an unknown vaccination status for polio should receive the complete schedule of IPV following the accelerated schedule and minimum ages and intervals outlined in the Vaccine section in Chapter 3, Poliomyelitis, CDC Health Information for International Travel.
+- Children and adolescents who are unvaccinated or incompletely vaccinated or have an unknown vaccination status for polio should receive the complete schedule of IPV following the accelerated schedule and minimum ages and intervals outlined in the Vaccine section in Chapter 3, Poliomyelitis, CDC Health Information for International Travel.

-- In order to comply with the vaccination requirements described above, all adult travelers who have completed a routine series of polio vaccine and an adult IPV booster dose, who will be in a polio-infected country for >4 weeks, and whose last dose of IPV was administered >12 months before the date they plan to exit the polio-infected country should be given an additional dose of IPV.
+- All adult travelers who have completed a routine series of polio vaccine and an adult IPV booster dose, who will be in a polio-infected country for >4 weeks, and whose last dose of IPV was administered >12 months before the date they plan to exit the polio-infected country should be given an additional dose of IPV.

-- Travelers staying in a polio-infected country longer than 12 months may receive available poliovirus vaccine (IPV or OPV) in the infected country to meet the departure vaccination requirement.
+- Travelers staying in a poliovirus-infected country longer than 12 months may receive available IPV or bOPV in the infected country to meet the departure vaccination requirement.
 Children who receive OPV overseas should be evaluated when they return to the United States to ensure they are up-to-date per the US vaccine schedule.

 - No serious adverse reactions to IPV have been documented; however, there is limited experience with administration of multiple additional doses.